projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 When you create a ChBody, basically you perform those steps:

 - Create the ChBody and set position/mass properties
-- Add the body to a ChSystem
+- Add the body to a @ref chrono::ChSystem
 - Optional: add [collision shapes](@ref collision_shapes)
 - Optional: add [visualization assets](@ref visualization_assets)